-If no 2degrees Liquidity Event is consummated prior to December 31, 2021, TISP will be required to issue additional TISP 8.875% Notes to each holder thereof in an aggregate principal amount equal to three percent (3%) of the TISP 8.875% Notes held by each such holder at such time (a "Principal Increase Event").
+If no 2degrees Liquidity Event is consummated prior to December 31, 2021 or the Notes are not otherwise repaid in full by that date, TISP will be required to issue additional TISP 8.875% Notes to each holder thereof in an aggregate principal amount equal to three percent (3%) of the TISP 8.875% Notes held by each such holder at such time, which would result in a total increase in principal amount of up to \$10.7 million (a "Principal Increase Event").
 This contingent aggregate principal component was evaluated for inclusion within debt discount as a potential derivative instrument measured at fair value based on probability weighting.
-Based on the probability of occurrence and the short duration from the closing of the Exchange Offer to the measurement date for the Principal Increase Event, the discount amount and related amortization to interest expense would not be material as of June 30, 2021.
-As a result, any impact related to this potential increase in principal will be recorded on December 31, 2021 or when a 2degrees Liquidity Event is precluded.
+Based on the short time period between the closing of the Exchange Offer and the measurement date for determining whether a Principal Increase Event has occurred and weighing the probability of occurrence, coupled with the potential treatment as a debt discount upon initial recording, the discount amount and related amortization of interest expense would not have a material impact as of September 30, 2021.
+As a result, based on facts and circumstances as of September 30, 2021, any impact related to this potential increase in principal will be recorded when a 2degrees Liquidity Event is precluded or on December 31, 2021, assuming the Notes are not repaid in advance.